Is DAP ready to give seats to MCA, MIC come GE16?

 DAP has expressed its openness for Pakatan Harapan to work with Barisan Nasional for the next general election (GE16) which is expected to take place in November 2027 - three years from now.

-Back in January, the party’s secretary-general Anthony Loke expressed hope that the partnership between both parties will extend beyond GE16.
+Back in January, the party’s secretary-general Anthony Loke expressed hope that the partnership between both parties in the unity government will extend beyond GE16.
 Six months later, he welcomed BN chairman Ahmad Zahid Hamidi’s willingness to collaborate with PH to strengthen the unity government in facing the next general election.

 Last month, Loke’s deputy - Liew Chin Tong - said following BN’s landslide victory in the Mahkota by-election that the election success showed that the partnership of both coalitions is the “winning formula” for GE16, citing the PH-to-BN vote transferability seen in the election results.

-At this point, it is safe to say that the DAP’s top leadership are convinced that the BN-PH partnership for GE16 is the way forward unless something happens between now and 2027 which might change their minds.
+At this point, it is safe to say that the DAP’s top leadership seems to be convinced that the BN-PH partnership for GE16 is the way forward unless something happens between now and 2027 which might change their minds.

 Election partnership between two or more political parties is not an easy matter as it would involve a lot of tense seat allocation talks, which if goes wrong, could lead to internal sabotage and cancellation of the partnership.

-Some parties - especially the strong, well-to-do ones - will be asked to give up a handful of seats for their weak partners to feel compensated.
+Some parties - especially the strong ones with a lot of seats - will be asked to give up a handful of seats for their weak partners in the spirit of partnership.

 DAP may have to brace for the fact that both parties might not be content with sticking to the only three seats that they held collectively (Ayer Hitam, Tanjung Piai, Tapah) and would ask for more.